NogginBops/Methpc24Project/mpi_impl/README.md

 The HDF5 library can be downloaded from: https://www.hdfgroup.org/downloads/hdf5 and can be built using their build instructions.
 To use your own build of HDF5 you need to replace the flags in the make file with your own `h5cc -show` result.

+To build this project the `libhdf5-dev` package needs to be installed.

 ## Building

 To build, simply run `make`.